typedb/typedb/docs/pages/academy/0-index.md

 The Academy lessons are sprinkled with exercises, that you are highly advised to do, as they will help to solidify your understanding of the topics covered.

-Almost no previous knowledge is required, but a familiarity with your computer.
-Nonetheless, be advised that Grakn is a database, that is a technical piece of software, so if you are a very non-technical person you might have some troubles.
-Don't feel discuraged though, getting out of your comfort zone is really worth it.

 The module topics are divided as follows:

 ## [Introduction to Grakn](./grakn-intro.html)